rundsk/dsk/README.md

 Visit the [GitHub releases page](https://github.com/atelierdisko/dsk/releases) and download the binary for your architecture.
 For macOS use `dsk-darwin-amd64`, for Linux use `dsk-linux-amd64`.

-After downloading the binary, you need to make the binary excutable.
+After downloading, you need to make the binary excutable.
 ```
 chmod +x dsk
 ```

-Now run the `dsk` command, giving it the path to the design definitions tree.
+Now run the `dsk` command, providing it with the path of the design definitions tree.
 Double-clicking the command, works fine as well.
-In that case it'll use the current directory design definitions tree.
+In that case it'll use the current directory as the design definitions tree.
 ```
 ./dsk example
 ```